Last updated Wednesday 18 November 2020

 Walking your dog

-Click here for the Scottish Government's advice on dog walking during the coronavirus outbreak:
+The Scottish Government's have issued advice on dog walking during the coronavirus outbreak.

 Information for Scottish Health Walk Network Members

-We're working with our Scottish Health Walk Network to support the restart of Health Walk projects as we begin to ease out of lockdown.
+We're working with our Scottish Health Walk Network to support the restart of Health Walk projects.
 We’ve prepared detailed guidance to help Health Walk projects plan, develop and evaluate the restart of Health Walks in their communities, which can be accessed via our Members Area.

 Information for Smarter Choices Smarter Places projects